Coating Materials News & More: August 2021

 Reaching back into the archives, this Macleod article explores common pitfalls in thin film optical property measurement.
 These pitfalls include poorly matched film and model behavior, inadequate, and even incorrect, measurements.

 Want exclusive access to these articles and more?
-Subscribe today to Coating Materials News & More - Advanced Materials' quarterly newsletter on optical coatings, inorganic chemical and more!
+Subscribe today to Coating Materials News & More - Electronic Materials' quarterly newsletter on optical coatings, inorganic chemical and more!